marcelkolarcik/wake-up-happy/README.md

  ## Testing

- I decided to learn about cypress.io for testing and writing test for the appliations.
+ I decided to learn about cypress.io for testing and writing test for the application.

- I wrote tests for the most of the features of the app and they can be watched here [TESTING.md](TESTING.md)
+ I wrote tests for the most of the features of the app and they can be watched here

+  [TESTING.md](TESTING.md)

   I recommend using one of these modern browsers : Google Chrome, Mozilla Firefox or Opera.